yopdog/test22/Liberland-constitution.md

   * **§V.10(2)** All Secretaries may appoint and remove up to five Under-Secretaries of State for their Departments who shall act as their deputies supervising a specific section of the work of the Department.
 * **§V.11.** The Chief Attorney of the Republic shall be independent and shall head the Office of the Chief Attorney of the Republic.
   * **§V.11(1)** The Chief Attorney of the Republic shall be appointed by the Chancellor for a term of six years.
-  * **§V.11(2)** The Chief Attorney of the Republic shall have the power to request the High Court to issue a declaration as to the law or the Constitution of the Free Republic of Liberland.
+  * **§V.11(2)** The Chief Attorney of the Republic shall have the power to request the High Court to issue a declaration as to the Law or the Constitution of the Free Republic of Liberland.
   * **§V.11(3)** The Office of the Chief Attorney of the Republic shall employ Attorneys of the Republic who shall represent all bodies of the United Cantons Assembly in all civil proceedings.
   * **§V.11(4)** The Chief Attorney of the Republic shall have the power to apply to the Civil Court to issue Publication Orders preventing any natural or legal Person from publishing and/or sharing any information which would undermine the secrecy of any information classified as a state secret in accordance with this Constitution
   * **§V.11(5)** The Chief Attorney of the Republic shall be under obligation to take all available measures to ensure the Cabinet is provided with precise and impartial advice as its powers and obligations under the Constitution, international law and current domestic law of the Free Republic of Liberland.